opencog/TinyCog/README.md

 When you first boot with this image, and login with the default credentials, it automatically expands the filesystem to occupy the entire / partition and then it reboots.
+This is a 64bit Debian Stretch OS for RPI3 which means that PiCamera driver is not available.
+A USB camera should be used for this image.

 The default credentials:
 ```